Montana Alcohol Server Seller Course

 Third offense: $1,500 fine and up to a 20 day suspension

-Q. Can a server or seller of alcohol provide an alcoholic beverage to someone who is intoxicated?
+Q. Can a server or seller of alcohol provide an alcoholic beverage to someone who is under the age of 21 or intoxicated?

 Q. Can a law enforcement official inspect any licensed establishment at any time?